Nandun/testin/README.md

 For HW5 we have implemented 1, 2, and 3.
 Scenario 4 is not working at the moment.
 1, 2, and 3 all use React.

+My group change as Sam Brady has left the class, my new Partners are CLifford Baker and Anthony Nguyen and they are working on this repo also.